mgrandi/pretty-py3/README.rst

 method.

 The first parameter to the `group` function specifies the extra indentation of the next line.
+The second and the third parameter are the opening and closing strings that will be printed before and after the group.
 In this example the next item will either be not breaked (if the items are short enough) or aligned with the right edge of the opening bracked of `MyList`.